stylelint/vscode-stylelint/ARCHITECTURE.md

 ### 3.3 Extension module: language client, public API, runtime service

 `src/extension/extension.module.ts` composes the extension's own services on top of the platform module.
-It registers providers for `extensionTokens.serverOptions` and `extensionTokens.clientOptions`, created by `createServerOptions(...)` and `createClientOptions(...)` in `src/extension/services/language-client.ts`.
-It also provides `extensionTokens.settingMonitorFactory`, which knows how to create a `SettingMonitor` from the language client module, and `extensionTokens.languageClient`, created by `createLanguageClient(...)` using the language client module, server options, and client options.
+It registers providers for `extensionTokens.clientOptions`, created by `createClientOptions(...)` in `src/extension/services/language-client.ts`, plus `ServerOptionsService` and `LanguageClientService` as class providers.
 The module wires up `extensionTokens.publicApi` via `createPublicApi(...)` and registers `ExtensionRuntimeService` itself as a runtime service.

 All of these are normal DI providers: the module is just a declarative description of how to build them.